Kentaro-Furukawa/Kentaro-Furukawa/README.md

 👋 Hi there,
 I’m @Kentaro-Furukawa

-I have some experiences in the web development, had been working at a web development firm in Tokyo, Japan, as an HTML coder for a little while.
+I have some experiences of the web development, had been working at a web development firm in Tokyo, Japan, as an HTML coder for a little while.
 The job involved a bit of Javascript and PHP.
 Somehow I left and wandered around different things for years.
 Then time passed, currently I am working in the IT field and doing fine.😎

 **************************